ShawnSnap/Ruby-SampleApp-REST-CardPresent/README.md

 series of setup steps to prepare your application to transact with the Snap* platform, followed by three workflows:

-1. The *host_capture* workflow emulates the workflow followed when your application captures the payment details directly, through keying or some piece of external hardware.
+1. The *host_capture* workflow emulates the workflow followed when transactions are batched on the host for capture.
-2. The *terminal_capture* workflow emulates the workflow whereby the payment details for the transaction are captured with a separate hardware terminal.
+2. The *terminal_capture* workflow emulates the workflow where transactions are batched at the terminal for capture.
 3. The *tms* workflow demonstrates Snap*'s Transaction Management Service, which stores your historical transaction details securely in the cloud.
 TMS provides you with a simple query-and-fetch API you can use to pull the transaction details directly from our service without having to store and share them locally.

+Host Capture and Terminal Capture support different api calls;  the specific API calls you can make depend on your Service ID;  the get_service_info call in ApplicationAndMerchantSetup/3_get_service_information.rb will provide you with a hash containing the "Operations" key which show which operations are valid for your workflow and service configuration.

 ## Understanding The Application